haetch/techmaturgy-club/entries/2022-01-23-discord-alternatives.md

 ---
-layout: post
 date: 2022-01-23 00:00:00 -0000
-title: 'Depth year - Discord and its alternatives'
+title: Is Discord the right tool for my depth year?
+permalink: /evaluating-discord
 ---

 I feel like I am succeeding in the social aspect of my depth year (at least in my online relations); I am trying to be comfortable in topics of conversation beyond League and not struggling as much as I expected.
 There's still something that feels off about the process (beyond not being as dilligent in my real life relations) and I think the fact that I am on a platform with heavy telemetry, far from self administered and for which I have to shill 120€ a year for full functionality pisses me off.
 Oh, Discord, you absolute binch.